The Center for Life Beyond Reed

 Description

 Projects for Peace is a global program that partners with educational institutions to identify and support young peacebuilders and changemakers.
 The program encourages young adults to develop innovative, community-centered, and scalable responses to the world’s most pressing issues.
 Along the way, these student leaders increase their knowledge, improve skills, and begin to see themselves as agents of change.
 Since 2007, Projects for Peace has worked with approximately 115 colleges and universities to support more than 2000 projects.
-Reed College has been a partner with Projects for Peace since 2008 and has awarded grants nearly every year.
+Reed College has been a partner with Projects for Peace since 2008 and Reed nominees have been awarded grants nearly every year.

 Each year, the Projects for Peace Alumni Award awards up to $50,000 to support the continuing peacebuilding efforts of a Projects for Peace grantee.
 The Award is made possible through the Kathryn Wasserman Davis Collaborative in Conflict Transformation at Middlebury.